Tag: speak

 Numbers 11:24–30; Joel 2:27–29; Acts 2:1–21 (read online ⧉)

 Just in case you didn’t know, today is Pentecost.
-Some call it the “true” birth of the Church for the fell upon the people of God, and has not left us yet.
-It is also called Whitsunday, of which part that is white (for purity) and the other is whit (Old English for wit, or ).
+Some call it the “true” birth of the Church for the Holy fell upon the people of God, and has not left us yet.
+It is also called Whitsunday, of which part that is white (for purity) and the other is whit (Old English for wit, or wisdom).

 It is not the case that Jesus left us bare.
 It is the case that Jesus left us with .
-The of (whether in Numbers or Acts) were representative of the Holy and God’s word/ being active.
+The of (whether in Numbers or Acts) were representative of the and God’s word/speech being active.
 It is not coincidental that the tongues of flame seen on Pentecost were previously seen in Moses’ time.

 Think of Moses’ words to Joshua in response to Joshua’s complaint that 2 elders who dishonored God and Moses spoke via the Holy Spirit, “If only all the LORD’s people were prophets and the LORD would place his Spirit on them!”
 This also goes hand-in-hand with Joel’s words, “I will pour out my Spirit on all humanity.”